npgsql/doc/conceptual/Npgsql/installation.md

 ## Daily Builds

-In additional to the official releases, we automatically publish CI packages for every build.
+In addition to the official releases, we automatically publish CI packages for every build.
 You can use these to test new features or bug fixes that haven't been released yet.
 Two CI nuget feeds are available:

 * [The patch feed](https://www.myget.org/feed/Packages/npgsql) contains CI packages for the next hotfix/patch version.
 These packages are generally very stable and safe.
   To use it, add <https://www.myget.org/F/npgsql/api/v3/index.json> to your NuGet.Config.
 * [The vNext feed](https://www.myget.org/feed/Packages/npgsql-vnext) contains CI packages for the next minor or major versions.
 These are less stable and should be tested with care.
-  To use it, add <https://www.myget.org/F/npgsql-vnext/api/v3/index.json> to yuor NuGet.Config.
+  To use it, add <https://www.myget.org/F/npgsql-vnext/api/v3/index.json> to your NuGet.Config.

 ## Older, unsupported installation methods

 ### Windows MSI Installer

 If you need to use Npgsql as a database provider for PowerBI, Excel or other similar systems, you need to install it into the Windows [Global Assembly Cache (GAC)](https://msdn.microsoft.com/en-us/library/yf1d93sz%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396), and do some special configuration.
-Npgsql versions prior to 5.0.0 provided a Windows installer (MSI) which does installation for you, and which are still usable and maintained with critical bug fixes.
+Npgsql versions prior to 5.0.0 provided a Windows installer (MSI) which does the installation for you, and which are still usable and maintained with critical bug fixes.
 Do not use the Windows MSI installer unless you're sure that your program requires GAC installation - this method is otherwise highly discouraged.

 The Npgsql Windows MSI installer for Npgsql 4.1.x can be found on [our Github releases page](https://github.com/npgsql/npgsql/releases): it will install Npgsql (and optionally the Entity Framework providers) into your GAC and add Npgsql's DbProviderFactory into your `machine.config` file.
 Some additional assemblies which are Npgsql dependencies will be installed into the GAC as well (e.g. `System.Threading.Tasks.Extensions.dll`).